 A Hope For Everyone

-The purpose of CARE is to make a difference in the lives of people experiencing poverty, suffering, misfortune and distress through programs, connections, and services.
+The purpose of CARE is to make a difference in the lives of people experiencing poverty, suffering, misfortune and distress through programs, connections and services.

 Food Stall

 The Victory Care Food Stall has been operating since the 23rd May 2023.
-It was initially launched in partnership with Coles Secondbite in response to the growing number of ‘Walk-ins’ asking for help at the Victory Centre.
+It was initially launched in partnership with Coles SecondBite in response to the growing number of ‘Walk-ins’ asking for help at the Victory Centre.
 We started with 2 pickups of about 50kg of food from Coles and approximately 20 people received food each week.

-At the end of 2025 we now have 4 pickups from Coles through Secondbite and a delivery from Oz Harvest, with an average of about 750kg of food and 75 people receiving food each week.
+By the end of 2025 we had 4 pickups from Coles SecondBite and a delivery from OzHarvest, with an average of about 750kg of food and 75 people receiving food each week.
 The spread of food we receive is varied with fruit, veg, bakery, pantry, meat and pet food.
-We can never guarantee what we will have but at the same time we can be generous with what we do receive.
+We can never guarantee what we will have but can always be generous with what we do receive.

 This initiative is facilitated by teams of wonderful volunteers who help to make the atmosphere warm and friendly for all who attend.

-Monday 12 – 3pm
+MONDAY 12 – 3pm

-Tuesday 9 - 11am, 11am – 2pm
+TUESDAY 9 - 11am & 11am – 2pm

-Wednesday 9 - 11am, 11am – 2pm
+WEDNESDAY 9 - 11am & 11am – 2pm

 Women and children escaping domestic and family violence don’t think to grab the lawn mower, and once placed in safe housing can find it difficult to keep up with yard work.
-In 2020 Victory Care identified a significant gap in local services providing year assistance.
+In 2020 Victory Care identified a significant gap in local services providing yard assistance.
 In response to this the ‘Yard Maintenance Initiative’ was launched through formal MOUs with local Domestic and Family Violence Organisations.
 Women are referred to the project and a team of trained volunteers attend their property with a trailer and tidy the yards, making it manageable for the women to look after on their own.

-We are very thankful to our volunteer Team Leaders and Team members who give their time and achieve some amazing transformations.
+We are very thankful to our volunteer Team Leaders and Team members who give of their time and achieve some amazing transformations.

 Yard Maintenance